The more Instagram followers, the better, right?

 Instagram is an amazing platform for brands, businesses, entrepreneurs, influencers and general users.
 They’ve proven it, with year-on-year growth, reaching over 1 Billion monthly active users in 2018.

-As well as sharing photos, creating awareness and promoting brands/individuals, the world has released there’s a ton of money to be made on the platform.
+As well as sharing photos, creating awareness and promoting brands/individuals, the world has realised there’s a ton of money to be made on the platform.

 According to Forbes, an Instagram account with 100,000+ followers can command $5,000 per post.